fqantonio/aqua/journal.md

 ## March ##

-Fill the holes and repaint after sanding, ssanding and sanding. repaint again.
+Fill the holes and repaint after sanding, sanding and sanding.
+Repaint again.
+This process is not going well because it continues to react showing spots of orange (see pic.).
+We think to change the process in order to have more 3D printed only and putting the UV paint only.
+It avoids a lot of work and mess.

+## April ##

+in April we did the UV paint with this brand and apply the logos.

+## May ##

+We will be testing in a pool.